ISAITB/docs-services/source/processing/index.rst

 Using the service through a test case
 -------------------------------------

-Use of a processing service in a test case is achieved with the `process`_ step including the `bptxn`_ and `eptxn`_ steps to start or stop respectively a processing transaction.
-The following example illustrates use of a processing service to read a ZIP archive:
+Use of a processing service in a test case is achieved with the `process`_ step.
+In case the service foresees transactions, the `process`_ step will be complemented by the `bptxn`_ and `eptxn`_ steps to start or stop respectively a processing transaction.
+The following example illustrates use of a transaction-aware processing service to read a ZIP archive:

 .. code-block:: xml